21t2135dMakinoYuki/SANER2027/README.md

   -d woltool:latest
 ```

-### 3. Selenium WebDriver Configuration
+### 3. Browser Configuration
-To integrate the tool with selenium-webdriver, use the following configuration to ensure the browser extension is loaded correctly:
+To integrate the tool and ensure the browser extension is loaded correctly during test execution, you can use either Selenium WebDriver or Playwright.
+Configure your chosen framework as follows:

+#### 3.1 Selenium WebDriver
 ```JavaScript
 const { Builder } = require('selenium-webdriver');
 const chrome = require('selenium-webdriver/chrome');